Managing AMIs

 • Number of nodes: The second nodes setting limits the number of nodes that can be disrupted at a time to 3.

-• Schedule: The third nodes setting uses schedule to say that zero disruptions (0) are allowed starting at 7am on Saturday and Sunday and continues for 12 hours.
+• Schedule: The third nodes setting uses schedule to say that zero disruptions (0) are allowed starting at 9am on Saturday and Sunday and continues for 24 (fully blocking disruptions all day).
 The format of the schedule follows the crontab format for identifying dates and times.
 See the crontab page for information on the supported values for these fields.

 As with all disruption settings, keep in mind that avoiding updated AMIs for your nodes can result in not getting fixes for known security risks and bugs.
 You need to balance that with your desire to not risk breaking the workloads on your cluster.